Rockport Walking Test

 With an aggressive arm swing and intentional push-off, power walking recruits more muscle groups to help propel you forward.
 My top walking speed over a mile increased from 4.3 to 4.9 mph by switching from brisk walking to power walking.

-Improving your fitness can be as simple as spending more time on your usual activities.
+Becoming more fit can be as simple as spending more time on your usual activities.
 Here is a range of physical activities compared by their intensity.
-Find activities similar to these that are available to you on your busiest days.
+Find activities like these that are available to you on your busiest days.

 Establish a routine and get used to being more active, then pick up the intensity to increase your benefits.
-There are more and more possibilities as you get in better shape.
+There are more and more possibilities as you continue to improve your fitness.

 Fine tune your lifestyle for a longer life expectancy, using the activities you enjoy.
 Create effective training programs from daily life activities, senior-friendly activities, sports, leisure activities, and cardio exercise.